Skip to main content

 • “It's fun to test out different combinations which improves the replayability.”

-• “The block coding is so much fun, but the game really needs more time to develop and add more variation and replayability before it can be widely recommended.”
+• “The block coding is so much fun, but the game really needs more time to develop and add more variation and replayability before this is truly something I could widely recommend - if only Steam had a 'Maybe' review option.”

 • grinding